thoughtbot/shoulda-matchers/CONTRIBUTING.md

 sudo yum install -y ruby-devel postgresql-devel sqlite-devel zlib-devel
 ```

-Also, install one of the javascript runtimes supported by [execjs].
+Also, install one of the JavaScript runtimes supported by [execjs].
 For instance, to install node.js:

 ```
 sudo su